YamanDevelopment/AEV-Software/README.md

 For more information on the Solar Car Challenge, visit the [Solar Car Challenge website](https://www.solarcarchallenge.org/challenge/).

-ℹ️ A live demo of what the software looked like during the race as well as pictures of the dashboard in use is coming soon...

 ## Development and Collaboration

 The project was a collaborative effort within the solar car club's coding subteam.
 As part of this team, we focused on building a robust and interactive frontend interface, integrating backend services, and ensuring smooth communication between all components.